scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 One other system that addresses this challenge is the Microsoft Decision Service :cite:`agarwal2016multiworld`, which can effectively evaluate the collection of crowdsourced data with different adaptive algorithms.
-However, this system has different design goals including working with exactly one problem formulation and working well at very large scales.
-While this system achieve it's goals it can not handle more than one problem formulation.
+However, design of this system involved different goals, including working with exactly one problem formulation and working well at very large scales.

 Our system
 ----------

-The system we have developed at the UW–Madison is called NEXT [#]_ [#]_ which provides adaptive crowdsourcing data collection by selecting which query to present `next`.
+The system we have developed at the UW–Madison is called NEXT [#]_ [#]_.
+It provides adaptive, crowdsourced data collection by selecting which query to present `next`.
 NEXT provides

 .. [#] Homepage at http://nextml.org